 Emergency medical technicians (EMTs) are dispatched through 911 calls for medical help.
 They provide first-on-the-scene assistance to sick and injured people, such as controlling bleeding or performing cardiopulmonary resuscitation (CPR).
 EMTs are also trained and qualified to transport people to the hospital and report to doctors and nurses on patients' condition to that point.
 Licensing and certification requirements apply for employment as an EMT.
 Aspiring EMTs need to have a high school diploma and CPR certification.
 They must complete a 1-2 year training program to qualify for the required national certification exam; ambulance driving training may also be required.
-The BLS reports that jobs in this field are expected to increase 23% from 2012-2022.
-In 2012, EMTs earned median pay of $31,020.
+The BLS reports that jobs in this field are expected to increase 15% from 2016-2026.
+In 2017, EMTs earned a median pay of $33,380.

 A firefighter uses specialized knowledge, training, and tools to respond to 911 emergency calls for assistance.
 In addition to fighting the fire itself, firefighters rescue people trapped by fire and administer first aid.
 Firefighters may also provide aid in other emergency situations, like accidents.
 Firefighters with hazardous materials training may respond to oil spills.
 Firefighters typically need to be at least 18, have a high school diploma and a driver's license, and pass a physical exam.
 New firefighters attend a training academy and may also be required to earn EMT certification; state firefighter certification requirements may also apply.
 Jobs for firefighters are predicted to increase 7% from 2016-2026, per the BLS, and firefighters earned a median pay of $49,080 in 2017.